revolunet/sublimetext-markdown-preview/README.md

 # Markdown Preview

+**New Repository location: https://github.com/facelessuser/MarkdownPreview.
+Please direct all issues, pulls, and feature requests to the new repository**

 Preview and build your markdown files quickly in your web browser.

 You can use the builtin [Python Markdown][pymd] parser (offline) or use the [GitHub Markdown API][gfm-api] (online) for the conversion.